plone/volto/docs/source/configuration/settings-reference.md

     It is recommended to assign the same color to the transition as the destination state, so the user can have the visual hint to which state are they transitioning to.
 ```

+errorHandlers
+    A list of unhandled error handlers.
+Each error handler is a function that
+    receives a single argument, the `error` object.

 ## Views settings

 They are exposed in `config.views`: